adc-connect/adcc/docs/calculations.rst

   contained in the ``scfres`` object in the above code example.
 * Apart from the SCF result in ``scfref``, the :func:`adcc.adc3` method takes extra keyword arguments such as ``n_singlets`` in this case.
-These arguments allow to specify, which and how many states to compute, how accurate this should be done and which algorithms to use.
+These arguments allow specifying which and how many states to compute, how accurate this should be done and which algorithms to use.
   These arguments will be discussed in detail in this section.
 * The Jacobi-Davidson convergence table allows to monitor the convergence